BrunoMCBraga/GOLEM/README.md

 # Motivation
 Tools don't seem to handle timeouts properly and assume the domains don't exist if so happens.
-Also, it seems everyone goes crazy over threads but no one thinks about the poor DNS server they are overloading with a bunch of requests.
+On another note, it seems everyone goes crazy over threads and progress bars but no one thinks about the poor DNS server they are overloading with a bunch of requests.
 Why not (as we say in my country) "spreading the evil across the villages"?
 Also, requesting a recursive resolution hides the original IP of the request and let's you sleep better at night knowing Santa won't punish you next Christmas.

 # Description
 GOLEM is a multi-threaded FQDN bruteforcer with some twists: